-Historic murder bid: Warren Uata Kiwi imprisoned for nine years
+Historic attempted murder bid: Warren Uata Kiwi imprisoned for nine years

 The judge dismissed the Crown's submission Kiwi's actions had been the equivalent of a home invasion.

-Outlining the events of that mid winter's morning when frost lay heavy on the ground, Justice Jagose said Kiwi had driven from Tauranga to Rotorua, parked by a reserve and hidden in bushes near Nyman's home, waiting for him to emerge.
+Outlining the events of that morning, Justice Jagose said Kiwi had driven from Tauranga to Rotorua, parked by a reserve and hidden in bushes near Nyman's home, waiting for him to emerge.

 Kiwi had been disguised by a balaclava and his face was covered.